Risks and causes of cancer of unknown primary (CUP)

 General risks and causes of cancer

-Different types of cancer have different risk and causes.
+Different types of cancer have different risks and causes.
 For example, the biggest cause of lung cancer in the UK is smoking.
 And we know that overexposure to ultraviolet light from the sun or sun beds increases your risk of skin cancer.

 Cancer is a disease usually caused by many different factors coming together.
 Our risk of cancer depends on a combination of our genes, environment and lifestyle.